-Is It Worth It Getting a Degree in HCI?
+Is It Worth It Getting a Degree in Human Computer Interaction?

-Fortunately, when it comes to HCI, the projected earnings far outweigh the costs of earning your degree – particularly if you attend a technology-focused university like UAT.
+Fortunately, when it comes to the human computer interaction field, the projected earnings far outweigh the costs of earning your degree – particularly if you attend a technology-focused university like UAT.

-Human Computer Interaction majors are immersed in a holistic, hands-on course program that not only gives them fundamental HCI skills but also in-depth experience to prepare them for a career in HCI.
+Human Computer Interaction majors are immersed in a holistic, project-based curriculum that not only gives them fundamental skills but also in-depth experience to prepare them for a career in human computer interaction.

 In most HCI programs, you’ll learn to: